mighty-gerbils/gerbil/doc/guide.md

 => "ab"
 ```

-We can easily define methods for user-defined types as well.
+We can similarly define methods for user-defined types as well.
 Here we define an implementation for instances of a struct `A`:
 ```
 > (my-add (make-A 1) (make-A 2))